Improving Visual Representation Learning through Perceptual Understanding: Implementation Details

 \section{Implementation Details}

 \textbf{Pre-training:} We use the ViT-B and ViT-L architectures from the MAE paper~\cite{MaskedAutoencoders2021}, with ViT-B and ViT-L trained for 300 and 1600 epochs respectively over the ImageNet-1K (IN1K)~\cite{5206848} training set.
 In each case, the input patch size is fixed to 16x16 and we mask 75\% of input patches during training.
 For both ViT-B and ViT-L, the decoder architecture remains consistent.
-The model dimensions, hyper-parameters and data augmentation strategies follow those of the original MAE paper~\cite{MaskedAutoencoders2021} and we train with a batch size of 16.
+The model dimensions, hyperparameters and data augmentation strategies follow those of the original MAE paper~\cite{MaskedAutoencoders2021} and we train with a batch size of 16.
 The Adam optimizer is used with a weighted decay, where the learning rate is 0.00015, weight decay is 0.05 (cosine strategy), 40 warm-up epochs are used and the momentum parameters $\beta_{1}$ and $\beta_{2}$ are 0.9 and 0.95.

 In our experiments, the weighting factors in $L_{feat}^{G}$ (where applied) is given a weighting factor $\delta_{f}$ of 0.05.
 The $L_{ssim}^{G}$ weighting factor $\alpha$ is set to 0.85.
 In both cases, the result is to focus learning on the perceptual term, with the smaller $\delta_{s}$ value still resulting in a large weighting once accounting for the larger relative magnitude of the $L_{feat}^{G}$ term.
 The parameter choice is based on other works in the literature~\cite{9352486, Liu2018ImageIF, wang2018pix2pixHD}. $\delta_{s}$ is given a fixed value of 40.
 In order to give time for the discriminator to learn new features with which to compute perceptual similarity, a training schedule whereby the perceptual loss term $L_{G}$ is applied only on even numbered epochs is used.
-This avoids the generator distribution collapsing to that of the discriminator and ensures well balanced learning.
+This avoids the generator distribution collapsing to that of the discriminator and ensures well-balanced learning.
+All experiments were conducted on a GPU cluster consisting of 8xV100 Nvidia GPUs.